Joseph Leckie

 Joseph Alexander Leckie (24 May 1866 – 9 August 1938) was a British Liberal, later Liberal National politician and leather manufacturer.

 Education and business life

-Leckie was born in Govan in Glasgow, the son of John and Isabella Leckie.
+Leckie was born in Govan in Glasgow, Scotland, the son of John and Isabella Leckie.
 He was educated at Glasgow Academy and Bellahouston Academy, Glasgow.
 Leckie joined his father's wholesale saddlery and leather goods manufacturing business, which had branches in Glasgow, London and Walsall.
 He travelled widely on the company's business in Europe, Canada, the US and Central America.
 He continued to work for the company until 1928.
 During this time he was a member and sometime president of Walsall Incorporated Chamber of Commerce.
 Leckie later became a member of the Council of the Federation of Chambers of Commerce of the British Empire.
 He married Jean Wightman, the daughter of a Walsall Justice of the Peace.

 Public life

 Like most late Victorian businessmen, Leckie took an interest in public affairs.
 As early as 1898 he was chosen as Hon.
 Secretary to the Walsall Victoria Nursing Institution, and he took an active part in temperance, social and religious works.
 Presumably reflecting his Glasgow roots, Leckie was a Presbyterian.
 He served as president of the West Midland Federation of Free Churches and treasurer of the Federal Council of the Free Churches.
 He also served as president of the Walsall and District Band of Hope Union for some years.
 He was a chairman of the Walsall Chamber of Commerce in the early years of the 20th century.